Tag

 State of play

-Keystone is in R&D. The measurement engine is functional.
+Keystone's measurement engine is functional.
 The algorithm coverage is comprehensive against the NIST round-3 finalist set plus four classical baselines.
-All three platforms — macOS arm64 DMG, Windows x64 NSIS, Linux x64 AppImage — package from a clean clone.
+The initial public distribution target is a signed and notarized macOS DMG.
+Windows and Linux remain source/build targets until fresh public CI validates them.
 Fourteen architectural decision records sit under docs/ADR.md covering the trail from process model through chart resize.

 What it does not have, said directly: